I’ve Been Scarred, So I’m Jacking Up The Tenancy Deposit

 Seasons greetings all!

 Hope everyone had an awesome Christmas!
 I’m generally not a Christmas person, but mine was pretty good (better than recent years).
 I’m at that awkward in-between age; too old to get into a Christmas frenzy, and too youthful, sexy and beautiful to have my own children (no one say a word).
 To me, Christmas is all about the children.
 Fortunately, I don’t have any of those snot-bags, unless my parents count, so it really was all about them.
 They still find it hilarious when they wear the Christmas Cracker paper-crowns, so there’s no killing their giddy festive spirit.
-And generally speaking, if my gifts don’t match their high expectations, I’ll know about it.
-Brats.

 On a more positive note, the property is ready now, so as soon as the new year kicks off, I’m going to start looking for new tenants.
 Great.

-After my most recent debacle, I’ve admittedly been scarred; scarred like a wounded dear that’s been shot in the nuts by a hunter, consequently I’ve decided to take extra safety precautions this time round, which I wouldn’t have ordinarily taken:
+After my most recent debacle, I’ve admittedly been scarred; scarred like a wounded deer that’s been shot in the nuts by a hunter, consequently I’ve decided to take extra safety precautions this time round, which I wouldn’t have ordinarily taken:

 Ask for a larger deposit